CRIMINAL JUSTICE ADMINISTRATION

 - Demonstrate proficiency in oral, written, and electronic communication skills.

-Prospective students looking to earn a quick credential or ease into graduate school can opt for the four-course, 12-credit graduate certificate in Criminal Justice Administration.
+Prospective students looking to earn a credential or ease into graduate school can opt for the four-course, 12-credit graduate certificate in Criminal Justice Administration.
 The 100 percent online program can be completed in as little as nine months.
 Required courses include:

 - CJA 501: Research Methods in Criminal Justice